Next Start

 Some automotive technicians choose to train for their career on the job, but many employers prefer to hire those who have completed a formal training program, like UTI’s Automotive Technology program.1

-UTI’s Automotive Technology program is available at campus locations across the country.
-Classes begin every three to six weeks, so you can get on track to your career sooner.
+UTI’s Automotive Technology program is available at campus locations across the country and includes a course on vehicle brake systems that teaches students how to diagnose anti-lock braking systems.
+Classes begin every three to six weeks, so you can get on track toward your career sooner.

 To learn more, visit our program page and request information to get in touch with an Admissions Representative today.
 In the meantime, feel free to check out these helpful resources: